 The district is staying ahead of the curve through its EV Strategy and Processes initiative.
 The initiative team plans to launch an EV pilot this summer, with two main components.

 In addition, OPPD will work to educate customers on financial incentives available when they purchase a new EV.
-These are expected to include:
+These include:

 “The initiative team will also evaluate adding more EVs to OPPD’s fleet, when it makes sense to do so,” said Mike Donahue, manager of Transportation and Construction Equipment for OPPD.